tonyPo/tmp/barbellgraphs/barbell.md

 the weighted directed barbell graph with node labels is created as follow.
 First a direct "semi"-complete graph is created as follow with are the connected via a path.

 ## semi-complete-graph
-The directed semi-complete graph with n nodes (b1) having incoming
+The directed semi-complete graph with m1 nodes (b1) having incoming
     egdes from the other n nodes (b2).
 And having both incoming and outgoing edge between nodes within the same group {b1, b} with the following
     properties: